kthobe/Frontiers_paper/README.md

-# Analysis of two renal cancer cell Lines using model pools
+# Analysis of two renal cancer cell lines using model pools
 Python script for the generation and analysis of pools of logical models

 In order to run the script, install TomClass: